0daysimpson/msfweb/README.md

    The purpose behind this project was to make metasploit quickly available during an engagement without the need for ssh or a full workstation.

-   Utilizing the framework in this way offers several advantages
+   Utilizing the framework in this way offers a few advantages

    * Easy to deploy
    * Accessible via any web client (mobile, smart tv, etc)
    * Native proxy support / bypass firewalls